ronnitburman/SYDE675-ReproducibilityChallenge-2022/README.md

 ### Dataset

 We used the pretrained weights provided in the open-source repo.
-The weights were obtained by the author of the AdaConv code using the following datasets.
+The weights were obtained by the author of the using the following datasets.

+CelebA face dataset - click [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)

+Yale Face Dataset for PCA [2] - click [here](http://vision.ucsd.edu/~leekc/ExtYaleDatabase/ExtYaleB.html)

 Content - Click [here](https://cocodataset.org/#home) to go to official COCO dataset website.